indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Enabling authentication methods for qmail-remote

 [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8) supports the same authentication mechanism that [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) supports.
-It requires the user credentials to be present in the file <u>/etc/indimail/control/smtproutes</u> or the environment variable <b>SMTPROUTE</b>.
+It requires the user credentials to be present in the file <u>/etc/indimail/control/smtproutes</u> or the environment variable **SMTPROUTE**.
 The format of this file can be any one of the below forms.
 You can read in more detail in the [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8) man page.

 ```
 domain:relay username password